 OAH schedules a Stipulation Status Conference (SSC) to take place approximately 45 days after a case is reported as settled.
-The purpose of the SSC is to update OAH and the other parties concerning the status of the stipulation, and to make plans to achieve final resolution of the claim.
+The purpose of the SSC is to update OAH and the other parties about the status of the stipulation, and to make plans to achieve final resolution of the claim.
 SSCs are often scheduled in blocks of 50 to 100 cases.
 The SSC will be canceled if the Stipulation for Settlement is filed with OAH prior to the SSC.
 Generally, continuances of SSCs are not permitted.
 Parties should come to the SSC prepared to explain why the final resolution of the case has been delayed, and to propose strategies on a timeline for achieving final resolution.
 The attorney of record for the matter must appear at the third SSC and for any SSCs held thereafter.

 If a party has signed the Stipulation for Settlement, and the delay in filing the Stipulation for Settlement with OAH is due to no fault of their own, the party may be permitted to appear at the SSC by telephone.
-The party must serve and file an Election to Appear by Telephone at Stipulation Status Conference at least five days prior to the SSC.
-The presiding judge will review the request, and then advise the party whether their appearance by telephone will be permitted.
+The party must serve and file a Request to Appear by Telephone at Stipulation Status Conference at least five days before the SSC.
+The presiding judge will review the request, and then advise the party whether their appearance by telephone will be allowed.

 Questions regarding SSCs should be directed to firstname.lastname@example.org.

 Any party has the right to appeal the Findings and Order of the Compensation Judge.
 A Notice of Appeal must be filed within 30 days after notice of the judge’s decision has been served by the Office of Administrative Hearings.
 Specific requirements of the Notice of Appeal, along with instructions on how to serve the Notice of Appeal, can be found in Minn.
 Stat. § 176.421, subd.
 4.